Egypt–Israel relations: Security cooperation

-Security cooperation was increased as a result of the 2012 Egyptian–Israeli border attack and the ensuing Operation Eagle against Egyptian soldiers in the Sinai.
+Security cooperation was increased as a result of the 2012 Egyptian–Israeli border attack against Egyptian soldiers in the Sinai and the ensuing Operation Eagle.
 Egyptian Colonel Ahmed Mohammed Ali said that "Egypt is co-ordinating with the Israeli side over the presence of Egyptian armed forces in Sinai.
 They know this.
 The deployment of the armed forces on all the territory of Sinai is not a violation of the peace treaty between Egypt and Israel."